 - High counts: 100,000 at Funk WPA, Phelps Co 12 Mar 1994, 20,000 in Hall Co 13 Mar 2018, 10,000 at Harvard WPA, Clay Co 28 Feb 2006, and 10,000 in Sarpy Co 15 Mar 2019.

 Summer: Reports are fewest between late May and late Sep, most of which are injured single birds unable to migrate and, on occasion, their mates.
 Small summering groups may be family groups with one member unable to migrate, such as the four at Harvard WPA, Clay Co 5 Jul 1995 (Jorgensen 2012).
 Westernmost reports are from Lake Ogallala, Keith Co, where at least one apparently summered in both 2013 and 2005, one was present 12 Jun 2003, and one was at Oliver Reservoir, Kimball Co 5 Sep 2016.

 High counts are much lower in fall, as flocks appear to overfly Nebraska during periods of favorable weather (Jorgensen 2012).
 West of Lincoln Co in the Platte River Valley this species is rare (Rosche 1982, 1994; Brown and Brown 2001).

 - High counts: 2000 in Lincoln Co 21 Oct 2007, 1800 in Cass Co 29 Oct 2019, 1500 in Richardson Co 15 Oct 2009, 1500 at DeSoto NWR, Washington Co 24 Nov 2018, and 1500 there 24 Nov 2021.

 There are few Panhandle records for mid-winter, although the trend appears to be a slow increase in numbers.
-A “few” wintered in Scotts Bluff Co 2010-2011, seven were in Scotts Bluff Co 19 Jan 2019, singles were at each of two Scotts Bluff Co locations 18 and 21 Jan 2020, and three were at each of two Scotts Bluff Co locations 22 Jan 2021.
-These recent records suggest the species is slowly increasing as a winter visitor to the Panhandle.
+A “few” wintered in Scotts Bluff Co 2010-2011, seven were in Scotts Bluff Co 19 Jan 2019, singles were at each of two Scotts Bluff Co locations 18 and 21 Jan 2020, three were at each of two Scotts Bluff Co locations 22 Jan 2021, and up to eight were in Scotts Bluff and Deuel Cos Dec-Feb 2021-2022.